The cybersecurity threat landscape

 Political interference/cyber warfare (malicious online influence activity): Cyber threat actors can amplify or suppress social media content using botnets, which automate online interactions and share content with unsuspecting users (CSE, 2018).
 By spreading their preferred content among large numbers of paid and legitimate users, cyber threat actors can promote their specific point of view and potentially influence Canadians.
 (CSE, 2018, p.
 15)

-State and business surveillance: Cases in point are NSA's dragnet surveillance program, and Facebook’s Cambridge-Analytica data scandal.
+State and business surveillance of individuals: Cases in point are NSA's Dragnet surveillance program, and Facebook’s Cambridge-Analytica data scandal.
+The ability to extract value from surveillance data has made privacy and innovation “the duet of the century” (Bains, 2019).

 Threat landscape in Canada